kyle-tennison/notes/lecture notes/MSE-2001 (material science)/Defects in Materials.md

 Impurities become an integral component of the material.
 They remain *randomly arranged*.

-The minor component is the solute, and the major component is the solevent—the same as an aqueous solution.
+The minor component is the solute, and the major component is the solvent—the same as in an aqueous solution.